AusDTO/dta-website/_posts/2016-11-18-marketplace-roundtable.md

 ## What are the rules cultural and capability issues that make it hard to deal with government?

-![Decorative image of capability issues]({{site.url}}/images/blog-content/mp-roundtable-image08.jpg) *Caption: Question raised by Faye Liu from the Department of the Prime Minister and Cabinet*
+![Decorative image of capability issues]({{site.url}}/images/blog-content/mp-roundtable-image08.jpg) *Question raised by Faye Liu from the Department of the Prime Minister and Cabinet*

 Most of the feedback we received was about a lack of communication, in summary, that government: